odojs/odojs/README.md

 var scene = App.mount(document.body, { lat: 51, lng: 0, zoom: 8 });
 ```

+### vdom Widget(state)
+Renders a representation of the widget in virtual dom.
+Normally only used within a Component.

 ### vdom or dom = WidgetSpec.render(state)
 The same as Component, this method is passed state and expected to return either a browser dom element or virtual dom element.
 This is the only required method.